-Homeowner vacancy rates indicate that the Town of Plainfield and the state had a tight housing market, while Waushara County had an adequate share of owner-occupied units for sale in 1990.
-Between 1990 and 2000, homeowner vacancy rates increased in the Town of Plainfield, decreased in Waushara County, and remained stable at the state level (Appendix B, Tables B-7 and B-8).
+Homeowner vacancy rates indicate that the Town of Mount Morris and Waushara County had an adequate share of owner-occupied units for sale in 1990, while the state had a tight housing market.
+Between 1990 and 2000, homeowner vacancy rates fell in the Town of Mount Morris and Waushara County, but remained stable at the state level (Appendix B, Tables B-7 and B-8).
 Countywide, the homeowner vacancy rate was 1.9 percent in 2000, which indicates that the county had an adequate number of homes on the market to meet demand.
 The homeowner vacancy rate for Wisconsin remained stable at 1.2 percent, which was just below the standard for both years.
-In 2000, the Town of Plainfield had a homeowner vacancy rate of 3.0 percent, which indicates an adequate number of homes for sale.
+In 2000, the Town of Mount Morris had a homeowner vacancy rate of 1.4 percent, which indicates a tight housing market.

 A drop in the vacancy rates is usually related to the increase in the number of owner-occupied units within the Town.
 Since the vacancy rate is a measure of the number of units for sale compared to the number of owner-occupied units, the number of units for sale is expected to rise as the total number of owner-occupied units rise in order to accommodate the growth in households.
+However, this did not occur in the Town in the 1990's.

-According to the Census, the Town of Plainfield had one house for sale in 1990 and five houses for sale in 2000.
-The Town of Plainfield exceeded the accepted vacancy rate standard of 1.5 percent in 2000.
-However, the small number of homes for sale means that the Town of Plainfield, likely did not have an adequate number of units on the market to provide choice to prospective homebuyers.
+According to the Census, the Town of Mount Morris had seven houses for sale in 1990 and six houses for sale in 2000.
+The Town of Mount Morris was below the accepted vacancy rate standard of 1.5 percent in 2000.